In the Leleks:

 “But you do have that Spark,” said Maria.

-“It is our task to serve those with the Spark and, in so doing, one day we may earn it ourselves.
+“It is our task to serve those with the Spark,” said Galahad, “and, in so doing, one day we may earn it ourselves.
 One of our ancestors sacrificed his life to save a baby human not far from here.
-He was badly wounded in a battle with a wolf from a foreign pack but he managed to keep the child safe.
+He was badly wounded in a battle with a wolf from a foreign pack, but he managed to keep the child safe.
 He carried it to the border of Garourinn where it was gratefully accepted.
 He did not know that it was the youngest child of the Head Gardener.
 In return, our ancestor wolf was given the Spark of God.
 He died from his wounds but was then reborn as a human and began his long journey in a different dimension.”

 “That’s beautiful,” said Maria, “but he may have been better off staying as a wolf.
 You wolves are happy.
 Most humans are not.”

-“The honour has been all mine, Galahad,” said Maria with restrained emotion.
+“The honour has been all mine,” said Maria with restrained emotion.
 One doesn’t cry to an alpha wolf.
 They are too dignified.

 The next morning, Maria woke in her own bed in Waldmeer.

-“Nice to have you back again, Maria,” Lucy said kissing her daughter.
+“Nice to have you back again,” said Lucy kissing her daughter.
 “We always miss you even though you are only in the back hills.
 It has been quiet at the cafe but today we will be busy.
 I will be glad of your help.”